Edmond Dantès: Edmond and the Abbé

 The two prisoners become very close, with the learned priest teaching Dantès all he knows about reading, mathematics, science, languages, philosophy, history, sword fighting, and economics.
 Together, they determine who betrayed Edmond, and although Faria disapproves, Edmond plans vengeance against his betrayers.
 The two spend years digging a tunnel to freedom, but Faria dies before they can escape.
 Before Abbe Faria died, he revealed to Edmond a secret treasure, hidden on the island of Monte Cristo.
 That night, Edmond exchanges himself for his mentor in the priest's bodybag, and escapes from the prison.
 The jailers, rather than burying prisoners, toss them over the fortress' wall into the sea, weighted with an iron ball chained around the legs.
 Using a knife made from a sharpened crucifix, Edmond frees himself and reaches the surface.
-Edmond swims to a small island nearby to seek refuge from the storm for the night.
+Edmond swims to a small island nearby to seek refuge from a storm for the night.
 The next day, he swims out to sea as a smuggling ship passes by and is rescued under the pretense of being a shipwreck victim.
 Edmond soon suggests a stopover and trading of goods at the small island of Monte Cristo, during which he confirms that Faria's treasure exists.
 On this and subsequent visits, Edmond becomes wealthy.